On the stability of stochastic jump kinetics: Deterministic stability

 \section{Deterministic stability}

 In this section we shall be concerned with the deterministic drift part of the dynamics \eqref{eq:SDEsplit}.
 We are interested in techniques for judging the stability of the time-homogeneous ODE \eqref{eq:ODE}, the so-called reaction rate equations implied by the rates \eqref{eq:prop}.
-Stability and continuity with respect to initial data are considered in Sections~\ref{subsec:stab} and \ref{subsec:cont}, and techniques for explicitly obtaining all our postulated constants are discussed in Section~\ref{subsec:constants}.
+Stability and continuity with respect to initial data are considered in Sections~\ref{subsec:stab} and \ref{subsec:cont}.
+The main motivation for this discussion stems from the observation that assumptions that \emph{do not} hold in this very basic setting are unlikely to hold in the stochastic case.
+In Section~\ref{subsec:constants}, techniques for explicitly obtaining all our postulated constants are discussed.
+A good point in favor of taking the time to describe these techniques is that we have not found such a discussion elsewhere.

-Initially we will consider states $x \in \Realdom^{D}$, but we will soon find it productive to restrict the treatment to $x \in \Realdom_{+}^{D}$.
+Initially we will consider states $x \in \Realdom^{D}$, but we will soon find it convenient to restrict the treatment to $x \in \Realdom_{+}^{D}$.
 In order to remain valid also in the discrete stochastic setting, however, constructed counterexamples will remain relevant also when restricted to $\Intdom_{+}^{D}$.